d2hydro/respighi-fews-adapter/README.md

  - https://www.anaconda.com/products/individual
  - https://docs.conda.io/en/latest/miniconda.html

-During installation, tick the box “Add Anaconda to PATH”, even though it is not advised
+During installation, tick the box “Add Anaconda to PATH”, ignore the red remarks

 ### Create a RESPIGHI environment
 Use the environment.yml in the repository to create the proper python environment for RESPIGHI in command prompt